Skip to main content

 Photo by Foodie Girl on StockSnap

-1. Be sure to carefully read the labels
+Be sure to carefully read the labels.

 Keep in mind that you must read labels with confidence to help you dodge sugar successfully.
 When reading ingredients on packaged food, you want to watch for other types of sugar like sucrose, glucose, and high fructose corn syrup.
 Opt for Whole, Unprocessed Foods & Low Added Sugar Products

-2. Choose Natural Sweeteners
+Choose Natural Sweeteners

 For example, if you are sweetening your food using natural replacements like erythritol or stevia/monk fruit rather than ordinary refined sugar.
 These are healthy sugar alternatives that offer you a sweet sensation minus the harmful effects of conventional table sugar.
 Put some in your drinks, baked goods, or even savory foods.
-Although, do remember to use them “as required”, without overdoing it at the cost of a healthy diet.
+Although, do remember to use them “as required,” without overdoing it at the cost of a healthy diet.

-3. Remember to prepare homemade meals and snacks.
+Remember to prepare homemade meals and snacks.

 Creating your meals and snacks at home lets you be the master of what goes into them, so it becomes simple for you to pass on added sugars.
 Eating home-cooked meals has generally been shown to be more nutritionally complete and healthier than many restaurants or processed foods.
 Trying new things to bring out the pure taste of foods that are made only from scratch will grow your cooking skill set.
 Swap sugary store-bought confections with homemade fruit, nut, and yogurt snacks.

-4. Choose Whole Fruits
+Choose Whole Fruits.

 Whole fruits are a fantastic option should you desire something sweet without all the added sugars in processed foods.
-Yes, fruits have sugar but they also deliver essential vitamins, minerals, and fiber that help keep you healthy.
-Choose an apple or banana, the low quantity of fruits with more fat is berries. —Skip junk for some real fruit instead Remember, dried fruits and fruit juices can be very high in sugar so enjoy them sparingly.
+Yes, fruits have sugar, but they also deliver essential vitamins, minerals, and fiber that help keep you healthy.
+Choose an apple or banana; the low quantity of fruits with more fat is berries. — Skip junk for some real fruit instead.
+Remember, dried fruits and fruit juices can be very high in sugar, so enjoy them sparingly.

-5. Stay Hydrated
+Stay Hydrated

 Conclusion

-That does not mean you have to completely forgo sweetness though.
+That does not mean you have to completely forgo sweetness, though.
 By starting with your daily life, you can follow these five tips to reduce sugar intake and lead the way to a healthy diet.
-Remember…the idea is to create sustainable changes that you enjoy and fit with your lifestyle so, no matter how long it takes to get there.
-If you take slow small steps, you will eventually realize that with a little less sugar in your diet, there is still enough food to eat and be satisfied!
+Remember…the idea is to create sustainable changes that you enjoy and fit with your lifestyle, so no matter how long it takes to get there.
+If you take slow, small steps, you will eventually realize that with a little less sugar in your diet, there is still enough food to eat and be satisfied!
+Although cutting back on sugar can be difficult, the rewards are well worth the effort.
+Your body and mind will appreciate the beneficial adjustments you make.

-0 Comments
+Comments